Rudolf Bahro: West German work

 After the Green Party entered the Bundestag for the first time in March 1983, the question arose whether they would join a coalition with the Social Democratic Party of Germany (the SPD) or remain in opposition.
 Bahro strongly favored the latter option (which placed him in opposition to Joschka Fischer), and believed in renewal rather than reform.
-In his December 1984 "Hamburg speech", Bahro made a comparison with the political and social situation in the Weimar Republic: At that time, there had also been a broad movement in society which was dissatisfied with prevailing conditions and wanted change.
+In his December 1984 "Hamburg speech," Bahro made a comparison with the political and social situation in the Weimar Republic: At that time, there had also been a broad movement in society that was dissatisfied with prevailing conditions and wanted change.
 What mattered now was to prevent the errors and political disasters of the past.
 In the Weimar Republic, the "brown" pole of the political spectrum (the Nazis) overpowered the left with "nationalist mythology in disguise; therefore, resistance to capitalist development" could not begin.
 Bahro's "popular uprising" could occur this time without violence, but it was important that the Greens "are not lost" in the system.
-Bahro also called for the conquest of the right-left divide; to escape its minority position, the Greens should also "penetrate the territory of the Bavarian CSU".
+Bahro also called for the conquest of the right-left divide: to escape its minority position, the Greens should also "penetrate the territory of the Bavarian CSU."
 Bahro's Hamburg speech ended with the allegation that Joschka Fischer's supporters had a lust for power, a situation that could lead to civil war and subsequent dictatorship.

 During the summer of 1985 Bahro left the Greens and focused on his new book, which was published in 1987 as Logic of Salvation.
-In it he described a "logic of self-extermination" and its consequences for humanity at present, presenting a "logic of life" requiring a "leap in consciousness" and a withdrawal from the industrial "mega-machine".
-It was important to implement a "rescue policy", before the worsening environmental crisis leads to an emergency government.
+In it he described a "logic of self-extermination" and its consequences for humanity at present, presenting a "logic of life" requiring a "leap in consciousness" and a withdrawal from the industrial "mega-machine."
+It was important to implement a "rescue policy," before the worsening environmental crisis leads to an emergency government.
 Bahro called for long-term goals, the elimination of short-term tactics and government decentralization.
-He advocated an "invisible church", which would provide the necessary spiritual dimension.
+He advocated an "invisible church," which would provide the necessary spiritual dimension.
 As a conservative on the left, he noted common ground with CDU politician and critic Kurt Biedenkopf.
 Inspired by Mikhail Gorbachev's perestroika, Bahro hoped for a "prince of environmental change" and suggested the establishment of a consensus-oriented body similar to the British House of Lords.
 The book met a mostly negative response, and Bahro's references to a prince and an invisible church were criticized.

 In 1986, Bahro held "learning workshops" at his home in Worms, which featured discussion of his ideas and meditation.
-He met Beatrice Ingermann, who had been conducting a similar project since 1983 that was also a community in the Eifel.
-Bahro joined her group; they married in 1988, and had a daughter.
+He met Beatrice Ingermann, who had been conducting a similar project since 1983 that at a community in the Eifel.
+Bahro joined her group; they married in 1988 and had a daughter.